 But in contrast, those with ‘avoidance coping strategies‘ tried to prevent a direct confrontation with the stressor, a reaction that researchers found could lead to substance abuse or depression.

-In a 2005 study, Dutch researchers found that younger patients used active coping strategies significantly more often and they perceived more internal control over the cause of their disease.
+In a Dutch study, researchers found that younger patients used active coping strategies significantly more often and they perceived more internal control over the cause of their disease.
 In contrast, older patients used religious coping and religious control more frequently at all assessments.
 In both groups, like the Texas study’s findings, avoidance coping was associated with more depressive symptoms and a worse quality of life.

 Overall, among the many possible ways humans cope with disease, two general strategies can be distinguished: